aditya8138/UTD/CS6350/Assignments/README.md

 To compile, simply using maven command `mvn package`, a package named *CS6350Assignment-1.0-SNAPSHOT.jar* would be generated in `target` folder.

 ## Execution
-All execution need to be performed on department machine with hadoop configured.
+All execution need to be performed on department machine with Hadoop configured.

 ### Assignment 1
 - Part 1